 Sweet potatoes are a powerhouse root vegetable packed with flavor and nutrition.
 Skip the marshmallows, brown sugar or maple syrup.
-Simply simmer until tender, drain, mash and add a little butter or olive oil.
-Fresh chopped rosemary is a nice addition.
-Mashed sweet potatoes make a healthy side dish any time of the year and are a good basic to have in your cooking rotation.
+Simply simmer until tender, drain, mash and add a little butter or olive oil with fresh chopped rosemary.
+Rosemary mashed sweet potatoes make a healthy side dish any time of the year and are a good basic to have in your cooking rotation.

 Yams or Rosemary Mashed Sweet Potatoes?

 One of the oldest vegetables known to mankind, sweet potatoes are filled with magnesium, potassium, vitamin C, iron, copper and the antioxidant beta-carotene, not to mention fiber.
 Sweet potatoes are a healthy carb to add to your diet.

 Sweet potatoes or yams?
 While many people use the term interchangeably, sweet potatoes and yams are two different root vegetables.
 What we buy here in the US are really sweet potatoes, not yams, so I am told.
 True yams do not grow in the US.
 More starchy and less sweet, you might find them at an ethnic grocer.

 Large, long and rounded with pointy ends, sweet potatoes can be a challenge to safely cut up for cooking.
 Here’s how to handle them while staying safe:

 - Cut a slice off the long side to give you a flat edge